tuxpower/devops-coding-challenge-1/README.md

 $ export AWS_DEFAULT_REGION=eu-west-1
 ```

-Then using AWS cli create a stack using the CloudFormation template available in this repo:
+Then using AWS cli create a stack with the CloudFormation template available in this repo:

 ```bash
 $ aws cloudformation create-stack \